M-Ravenmoore/city_explorer_api/README.md

 09-14-2020 5:00pm PST  - Application now has a fully-functional express server, with heroku deployment and proof of life route.
-09-14-2020 8:00pm PST  - App can now pull data on locations from internal file 09-14-2020 9:45pm PST  - App can now pull data on weather from internal file and parse it to usable needs 09-15-2020 11:15am PST  - App Now has catch errors for 404 and 500 codes 09-15-2020 3:45pm PST  - App can now pull data on weather from internal file via map method.
+09-14-2020 8:00pm PST  - App can now pull data on locations from internal file 09-14-2020 9:45pm PST  - App can now pull data on weather from internal file and parse it to usable needs

+09-15-2020 11:15am PST  - App Now has catch errors for 404 and 500 codes
+09-15-2020 3:45pm PST  - App can now pull data on weather from internal file via map method.
+09-15-2020 11:00 PST - App can now pull data from weather and display it from external api.

 ## work log